-Since 2011 we have reduced our total direct emissions by 70%, by converting to renewable electricity, improving the energy efficiency of our office spaces and finding ways to reduce waste.
+Since 2011 we have reduced our Scope 1 & 2 emissions by 70%, by converting to renewable electricity, improving the energy efficiency of our office spaces and finding ways to reduce waste.
 We have set a goal to get to a 90% reduction by 2040.
 We utilize renewable energy for 96% of our electricity consumption and offset 100% of all our greenhouse gas emissions, including all flights, hotels and taxis.
 Our offsets support renewable energy and conservation projects, including methane capture in China and the US, clean cookstoves in China and Mexico, and forest conservation in Brazil and Chile, projects that would not be financially viable without carbon finance.
 Our local office Green Teams help further minimize waste and conserve energy around the globe.

 Since 2012, Bain has been formally certified by Natural Capital Partners as a 100% CarbonNeutral company across its global operations.
 CarbonNeutral certification is achieved when an entity, product or activity has reduced emissions to net zero in accordance with The CarbonNeutral Protocol.
 We offset all of our emissions, from business travel to electricity usage to waste generation, and over 96% of our electricity consumption is now sourced from renewable electricity.
 We have consolidated our servers to achieve efficiency gains and carried out many other improvements identified by our local office Green Teams.